DanRoscigno/flink-postgres-starrocks/README.md

   > Note
   >
   > `taskmanager` uses the same Docker image as `jobmanager`. based on the `flink.Dockerfile`.
 No ports are exposed as the taskmanager only needs access within the Docker environment.
+The `rpc.address` setting is used for communication between `jobmanager` and `taskmanager`. `taskmanager.numberOfTaskSlots` is set to `2` to allow the `taskmanager` to accept two tasks/pipelines instead of the default, which is one.

   ```yaml
     taskmanager: